mijenner/MiJenner.ServicesMAUI/README.md

 SettingsManagerMAUI<AppSettings, UserSettings> settings;
 ```

 Now we want to register these with the DI container.
-This is a little cumbersome due to the many injections, but could be done like:
+This is a little cumbersome due to the many injections, but could be done in MauiProgram like:
 ```cs
 // Configure AppSettings and UserSettings var appSettings = new AppSettings { ConnString = "database.sqlite3", ApiString = "anAPIstring", IsRunningOK = true };